TheBlackSwitch/datapack-common-code/README.md

 ---

 # 📝Pack Explanation:
-This is a library datapack that contains code that is included in almost all my datapacks!
+This is a library datapack which contains code that is included in almost all my datapacks!
 It's located under the namespace ``theblackswitch`` and contains code that would otherwise conflict with my other packs since it would be installed multiple times.